550 Hour Essential Massage Therapy Program Course Descriptions

 - Foot Reflexology

-- CPR/First Aid (All students are required to obtain proficiency in Adult CPR/First Aid.
+CPR/First Aid (All students are required to obtain proficiency in hands-on Adult CPR/First Aid.
 Students must obtain a CPR/First Aid card which continues to be valid for 90 days after graduation.)

 CLINICAL LAB HOURS